ROCm/rocprofiler-compute/docs/conceptual/l2-cache.rst

      - The total number of L2 requests to Infinity Fabric to atomically update 32B or 64B of data in any memory location, per :ref:`normalization unit <normalization-units>`.
 See :ref:`l2-request-flow` for more detail.
-Note that on current CDNA accelerators, such as the :ref:`MI200 <mixxx-note>`, requests are only considered *atomic* by Infinity Fabric if they are targeted at non-write-cacheable memory, such as :ref:`fine-grained memory <memory-type>` allocations or :ref:`uncached memory <memory-type>` allocations on the MI200.
+Note that on :ref:`MI200
+       <mixxx-note>` accelerators, requests are only considered *atomic* by
+       Infinity Fabric if they are targeted at non-write-cacheable memory, such as :ref:`fine-grained memory <memory-type>` allocations or
+       :ref:`uncached memory <memory-type>` allocations on the MI200.

      - Requests per :ref:`normalization unit <normalization-units>`.